ocman-nazir-briet/ocman-nazir-briet/README.md

 - 👀 I’m interested in Data Science.
-- 🌱 I’m currently studying Computer Science.
+- 🌱 I’m currently doing Masters in Data Science.
 - 💞️ I’m looking for graduates from IT field.
 - 📫 go to www.devbriet.com to reach me.